 One major change to the game was the addition of six new "secret levels" that a player could unlock once they had completed the game.
 These secret levels are completely seperate from the extra levels found in the SNES version, though those levels are also present in the port.
 In order to get these levels, players were required to obtain a score of 100 on all of the games 60 levels by collecting all that can be found on each level.
-Once they have these scores and have defeated bowser, a yellow box will appear on the level select menu with the word "secret" in it.
+Once they have these scores and have completed the game, a yellow box will appear on the level select menu with the word "secret" in it.

 The secret levels are as follows:

 - Secret Level 1: Exercise in the Skies